MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/protocol-activation.md

 To support the "returnto" field, you need to register your app with a custom URI (see [Register an app with a custom URI](<https://docs.microsoft.com/en-us/windows/uwp/launch-resume/handle-uri-activation#step-1-specify-the-extension-point-in-the-package-manifest>)).

 Then include the optional "returnto" field along with the registered app name you completed in the previous step.
-In the example below, "helicoptor-maintenance-app" is the registered URI.
+In the example below, "helicoptor-maintenance-app" is the registered URI:

 `
 ms-voip-call:?contactids=<CONTACT_ID>&returnto=helicoptor-maintenance-app");